Oakland Zoo Executive Team

 Chief Executive Officer

-As a multi-decade resident in the Bay Area, Nik holds an MBA from U.C.
-Berkeley.
-Before Oakland Zoo, Nik worked in international public policy at the World Resources Institute and World Bank, in corporate responsibility at Business for Social Responsibility, and in a more traditionally commercial role at Levi Strauss & Co.
+With a professional background spanning international policy at the World Resources Institute and World Bank, corporate responsibility at Business for Social Responsibility, and commercial experience at Levi Strauss & Co., Nik brings a unique blend of mission-driven strategy and business acumen to his role.

 A photo of Kristin Heller